Win2000DevCommunity/win2k_analyzer/README.md

 ## Contributing

-This is a community project for Windows 2000 preservation and ReactOS compatibility research.
+This is a community project for Windows 2000 preservation.

 1. Fork the repository
 2. Create a feature branch